vrenaldi/vrenaldi.github.io/README.md

 **Welcome to my portfolio website.**

+This project was built using HTML5, CSS3 (SCSS) and TypeScript.
-The idea behind this website is a "live" business card.
+The idea behind the project is a "live" business card.

-On the front side of the card, you can see my contact.
+My contact information can be found on the front side of the card.
-When you flip (click) the card, you can see the skills and projects sections.
+Flip (click) the card to see the skills and projects sections.

 The size of the card (aspect ratio) is based on [ISO/IEC 7810], ID-1.

 | Format               | Dimensions           |
 | -------------------- | -------------------- |
 | ID-1                 | 85.60 × 53.98 mm     |

-There might be still some breakdown when the aspect ratio is heavily violated, e.g. 1:1.

 [ISO/IEC 7810]: https://en.wikipedia.org/wiki/ISO/IEC_7810